Murders of Kylen Schulte and Crystal Turner

+The Murders of Kylen Schulte and Crystal Turner happened on about August 13, 2021, when the married American couple were shot to death while camping near Moab, Utah, United States.
+Their bodies were discovered on August 18.

+Adam Pinkusiewicz was later identified as the key suspect and the case was closed, but he killed himself so no charges were filed.
+No motive was identified for the killings.

+Background

-On August 18, 2021, the bodies of married American couple Kylen Schulte (September 5, 1996 – c.
+Kylen Schulte (September 5, 1996 – c.
 August 13, 2021) and Crystal Turner (December 30, 1982 – c.
-August 13, 2021) were found in Moab, Utah, United States.
-Both victims had been murdered and died from gunshot wounds.
-They had last been seen alive five days earlier.
-In December 2022, the case was closed and Adam Pinkusiewicz was cited as the murderer.

-Background

-The women were married on April 20, 2021, and often camped with their pet rabbit Ruth.
+August 13, 2021) were married on April 20, 2021.
+They often camped with their pet rabbit Ruth.

 Two days before they were reported missing, Brian Laundrie and Gabby Petito were stopped by officers of the Moab City Police Department.
 This fueled speculation of a connection between the cases.

 Murders

 Schulte and Turner were last seen the night of August 13, 2021, at a bar in Moab around 9:30 pm.
-The women were described as being deeply in love, with focus and attention mostly on each other.
+The women were described as being deeply in love, with most of their focus and attention dedicated to one another.
 Witnesses said that no one had followed them out of the bar.
 After the couple had been out of contact for three days, a local friend received a phone call from Schulte's father, who lives in Montana.
-The father reported that the couple had moved their campsite, due to a "creeper dude" of whom they were scared.
-The friend went looking for the couple's campsite in the La Sal Mountains near Moab on August 18, 2021, and was on the phone with Schulte's father when she discovered Schulte's remains.
+The father reported that the couple had moved their campsite, due to a intimidating or unpleasant man described as a "creeper dude".
+A friend went looking for the couple's campsite in the La Sal Mountains near Moab on August 18, 2021, and was on the phone with Schulte's father when she discovered Schulte's remains.

-She called the police and did not continue to search for Turner.
-Turner's remains were also discovered, right near Schulte's remains.
-Both women were discovered undressed from the waist down in a creek close to the campsite, with multiple gunshot wounds on their backs, sides, and/or chests.
+She called the police yet did not continue to search for Turner.
+Shortly after Turner's remains were also discovered, right near Schulte's remains.
+Both women were discovered undressed from the waist down in a creek close to the campsite, with multiple gunshot wounds on their backs, sides, or chests.